 Pet Food Bank

 Our pet food banks are located across B.C. to provide pet food and supplies for low-income pet guardians and in cases of emergency.
-The BC SPCA pop-up shelters will also provide food to pet guardians who are evacuating their city in the case of an emergency.
+The BC SPCA pop-up animal centres will also provide food to pet guardians who are evacuating their city in the case of an emergency.

-Check your local SPCA or food bank for more information.
+Check your local BC SPCA or food bank for more information.

 Animal Rescue Services